anee127/Milestone-Project-3/README.md

 ## **Features**
 ### Existing Features
 -	Responsive design and user-friendly interface.
--	Easy navigation menu in header.
+-	Easy navigation menu from navbar.
-- simple search feature.
+- simple search feature for recipes.
 - easy and simple forms for registration and recipe uploads.
 - Informative form validation feedback.
-- Users can add, edit or delete recipes and/or profile.
+- Users can add, edit or delete recipes.
 **Future Features**
+- to allow users to update or delete their profile.
+- to allow registered users to have a public profile.
--	To verify email addresses by sending registered users and email once they have successfully registered.
+-	To use and verify email addresses by sending registered users an email once they have successfully registered.
 -	Users can comment on recipes or message creator of recipe.
 -	registered users can save recipes to a ‘favourites’ section.
 ## Technologies Used